InnovateForVegas/ov-smart-social/doc/en/smart-contacts.md

 ## Highest Priority Considerations

 It is often the case that a person would like to share one contact configuration in one context, and some other configuration in another.
-For examples (see User Stories section for more detail), a user may want to have contact information to share for one job or role, another set for a completely different job or role, and yet another configuraton for personal use without reference to any job or role.
+For examples (see User Stories section for more detail), a user may want to have contact information to share for one job or role, another set for a completely different job or role, and yet another configuratton for personal use without reference to any job or role.
 It is critical that the user always has control over which information is shared in which context, if at all.

 An extremely unlikely circumstance, wherein some user creates and publishes Smart Contact information for some other person, without permission, could be considered a violation of a person’s privacy.
 While this is difficult to check, it is something to be aware of, and it may come to pass that user verification is required, via email, phone number check, or similar.
 Verifying an email address seems like an easy first pass, though this requires that a user share this personal information where they not want to share their email address in general.
 It is something to ponder sooner rather than later.